 The HCV diagnosis is made by finding antibodies (immune proteins) against the virus in the blood serum.
 Then, a second blood test to find the virus in the blood confirms the diagnosis.
 This blood test lets doctors determine the virus replication, which is how fast the virus is making copies, a sign of how active the virus is.
 This is useful to know for follow-up visits, when the patient may repeat the test.
 Once the HCV diagnosis is confirmed, diagnosing HCV-related disease is fairly straightforward.

-With proper use of HCV medicines, 97 percent of patients completing treatment can be cured of HCV.
+With proper use of HCV medicines, 97% of patients completing treatment can be cured of HCV.
 The downside is that the treatment is long and has many side effects.
 Yet, successful treatment of HCV (which is now nearly possible in everyone) often results in excellent control, or possible cure, of rheumatic problems.

-Treatment of joint problems
+Treatment of Joint Problems

 Anti-tumor necrosis factor drugs (commonly called anti-TNF drugs) have improved the treatment of rheumatoid arthritis.
 Their use in HCV-positive patients with this type of arthritis appears to be safe.
 There seems to be no harm to the liver or increase in viral replication.
 Another rheumatoid arthritis drug, Rituximab (MabThera, Rituxan), also is being tested in patients with HCV.

 Better screening of blood transfusions has greatly reduced the spread of HCV in this way.
 It is now an extremely rare cause of new infections.
-Thus, there should be little worry of contracting HCV from a blood transfusion.
+There should be little worry of contracting HCV from a blood transfusion.
 The Center for Disease Control and Prevention now recommends that all Americans born between 1945 and 1965 be tested for HCV.

 Support groups also provide helpful support and coping suggestions.
 You can find other tips in the fact sheet,

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.